-Pikes Peak is a gorgeous, picture-perfect mountain jutting out above the lush forests of Colorado - oh and it's also the home of the toughest hill climb race in the entire world.
-Notorious in the world of motorsport as an unforgiving and often dangerous beast, the Pikes Peak International Hill Climb is a yearly event that sees race cars, trucks and bikes all ascend 10,000ft skywards over the course of 13 miles.
+Pikes Peak is a gorgeous, picture-perfect mountain jutting out above the lush forests of Colorado - oh and it’s also the home of the toughest hill climb race in the entire world.
+Notorious in the world of motorsport as an unforgiving and often dangerous beast, the Pikes Peak International Hill Climb is a yearly event that sees race cars, trucks and bikes all ascend 10,000ft skywards over the course of almost 13 miles or virtually 20 kilometres. and over 150 turns.
+When you consider that the record time is just 07:57.148 it seems almost impossible to think the average speed over that distance is over 80 miles per hour.

 The Unrestricted class